 Section 16(a) of the Exchange Act and SEC rules require our directors, executive officers, and persons who own more than 10% of any class of our common stock to file reports of their ownership and changes in ownership of our common stock with the SEC.
-Based solely on our review of the reports filed during the year ended December 31, 2017 and on written representations from such reporting persons, we determined that all required reports have been properly and timely filed other than two form 4 filings for Mr. Ronen Faier, one form four filing for Mr. Guy Sella, three form 4 filings for Mr. Meir Adest, one form four filing for Mr. Lior Handelsman, three form four filings for Mr. Zvi Lando, three form four filings for Ms. Rachel Prishkolnik, one form four filing for Mr. Yoav Galin, two form four filings for Mr. Avery More, one form four filing for Mr. Dan Avida, one form four filing for Mr. Doron Inbar all of which were between one and two business days late and one additional form four filing for each of Ronen Faier and Avery More which were more than 2 business days late, also due to administrative errors and due to the fact that the Company's headquarters in Israel work Sundays through Thursday.
-The Company has taken measures to ensure that these delays will not continue in the future.
+Based solely on our review of the reports filed during the year ended December 31, 2018 and on written representations from such reporting persons, we determined that all required reports have been properly and timely filed other than one form 4 filing for Mr. Ronen Faier, five form 4 filings for Mr. Guy Sella, five form 4 filings for Mr. Meir Adest, three form 4 filings for Mr. Lior Handelsman, three form 4 filings for Mr. Zvi Lando, two form 4 filings for Ms. Rachel Prishkolnik, one form 4 filing for Mr. Yoav Galin and one form 4 filing for Mr. Avery More, due to administrative errors and due to the fact that the Company's headquarters in Israel work Sundays through Thursdays.
+The Company continues to take measures to ensure that these delays will not continue in the future.